UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - Per person (family of 4): GBP 10.00 each

-- Risk: If the group splits up, only one person has data
+- Risk: Split up and only one person has data

 - Cost: 2 x Roami 10GB (GBP 33.98 total)